Heinrich Behmann

 Behmann studied mathematics in Tübingen, Leipzig and Göttingen.
 During World War I, he was wounded and received the Iron Cross 2nd Class.
 David Hilbert supervised the preparation of his doctoral thesis, Die Antinomie der transfiniten Zahl und ihre Auflösung durch die Theorie von Russell und Whitehead.
 In 1922 Behmann proved that the monadic predicate calculus is decidable.
 In 1938 he obtained a professorial chair in mathematics at Halle (Saale).
-In 1945 he was dismissed for having been a member of the NSDAP.
+In 1945 he was dismissed for having been a member of the Nazi Party.